usdoj-crt/beta-ada/_pages/_topics/title-ii.md

 </thead>
 <tbody>
 <tr>
-<td>A person with hearing loss tries to access their county tax office with complex questions about property tax assessments.</td>
+<th scope="row">A person with hearing loss tries to access their county tax office with complex questions about property tax assessments.</th>
 <td>The clerk in the county tax office provides a sign language interpreter who can assist with communicating about the property tax assessments.

-Learn more about other aids or services that can be used to provide [effective communication](https://beta.ada.gov/topics/effective-communication/).</td></tr>
+<p>Learn more about other aids or services that can be used to provide <a href="/topics/effective-communication/">effective communication</a>.</p></td></tr>
-<tr><td>A person with low vision who uses a screen reader wants to register to vote using the state government’s online form.</td>
+<tr><th scope="row">A person with low vision who uses a screen reader wants to register to vote using the state government’s online form.</th>
 <td>The elections office ensures that their online forms are accessible to people who use screen readers.</td></tr>
 </tbody>
 </table>

-We provide more examples on our page about [effective communication](https://beta.ada.gov/topics/effective-communication/).
+We provide more examples on our page about [effective communication]( {{'/topics/effective-communication'| relative_url}}).
 That page also includes information about when a state/local government may not be required to provide a particular aid or service.

 ## Access to Programs and Services in Existing Facilities

-State/local governments are required to provide program access.
+State/local governments are required to provide <em>program access</em>.
 The program access requirement ensures that individuals with disabilities are not excluded from any program or service because existing buildings and facilities are inaccessible.
 State/local governments must look at their programs/services in their entirety or as a whole to ensure that they are accessible to individuals with disabilities.
 They can meet this obligation in a variety of ways.
 Here are some examples:

 <table class="usa-table">
 <thead>